AtlasOfLivingAustralia/bie-index/doc/nameology/col.md

 CoL is a complete representation of a domain.
 Since parents are included by means of an Australian species being present no further parent processing is required.

+Note that there are occasional glitches in the parent-child relationship with at least one ID, urn:lsid:catalogueoflife.org:taxon:e0016937-18fd-11e5-9774-bc764e0806fb:col20150828 referring to both the kingdom and phylum.

 ## DwCA Construction